iz-garland/iz-garland.github.io/README.md

 # Izzy L. Garland

 ## About Me
-I am a final year Astrophysics PhD Student at [Lancaster University](https://www.lancaster.ac.uk/physics/about-us/people/isobelle-garland), working with [Dr. Brooke Simmons](https://www.lancaster.ac.uk/physics/about-us/people/brooke-simmons) on supermassive black growth and AGN fuelling in the absence of major mergers.
-My most recent work uses spectra and photometry to look at the interplay between large-scale galactic bars and AGN.
-I am currently working with data from Galaxy Zoo DESI, and analysing how the AGN fraction in strongly barred, weakly barred and unbarred galaxies compares.
-I talking about my work at different institutes, so please contact me!
+I am a Astrophysicist having just finished my PhD at [Lancaster University](https://www.lancaster.ac.uk/physics/about-us/people/isobelle-garland), working with [Dr. Brooke Simmons](https://www.lancaster.ac.uk/physics/about-us/people/brooke-simmons) on supermassive black growth and AGN fuelling in the absence of major mergers.
+My most recent work uses data from Galaxy Zoo DESI, and analyses how the AGN fraction in strongly barred, weakly barred and unbarred galaxies compares.
+I love talking about my work at different institutes, so please contact me!

+In September, I will be starting a postdoctoral position at [Masaryk University](https://hea.physics.muni.cz/) working with Dr. Michal Zajaček.

 I am part of the [Galaxy Zoo](https://www.zooniverse.org/projects/zookeeper/galaxy-zoo/) collaboration, a project that invites volunteers to aid in classification of galaxy morphology - check out the newest project on Hawaii Two-0 data, part of the larger Cosmic Dawn survey.